 Finally, see some examples of narratives in the screenshot below.

-Check this article to learn how to merge cells in Google Sheets.
+Check the following article to learn how to merge cells in Google Sheets: How to Merge Cells in Google Sheets

 Check this article: How to Use the CONCATENATE function in Google Sheets to learn how to use the “CONCATENATE” function in Google Sheets.